 2.1.
-Timestepping
+Time Stepping

-A high-order timestepping scheme for the evolution equations is essential for the stability of most algorithms.
+A high-order time-stepping scheme for the evolution equations is essential for the stability of most algorithms.
 The time update for a variable Q(t) is $Q(\Delta t) = Q(0) + \Delta t Q^$, where Q^ represents some estimate of $\int_0^{\Delta t} \partial_t Q(t) dt$.
-One example is the second-order Runge-Kutta scheme, which estimates $Q(\Delta t/2) \approx Q(0) + (\Delta t/2)Q'(0)$, and then identifies $Q^ = Q'(\Delta t/2)$.
+One example is the second-order Runge-Kutta scheme, which estimates $Q(\Delta t/2) \approx$ $Q(0) + (\Delta t/2)Q'(0)$ and then identifies $Q^ = Q'(\Delta t/2)$.
 Another class of algorithms maintains the conservation of mass and momentum by computing fluxes through zone boundaries.
-A variety of techniques exist for time-extrapolating the fluxes at $t = \Delta t/2$, such as piecewise parabolic advection (Colella and Woodward 1984), Total Variation Diminishing (Harten 1983), Riemann solvers (Toro 1999), the method of characteristics (Stone & Norman 1992a, Hawley & Stone 1995), and many more.
+A variety of techniques exist for time extrapolating the fluxes at $t = \Delta t/2$, such as piecewise parabolic advection (Colella & Woodward 1984), total variation diminishing (Harten 1983), Riemann solvers (Toro 1999), the method of characteristics (Stone & Norman 1992b; Hawley & Stone 1995), and many more.
 MHD poses a challenge to time extrapolation because there are seven or eight wavemode characteristics, depending on the technique used for treating magnetic divergence.
-In particular, the wellknown method-of-characteristics algorithm interpolates along the Alfvén characteristic while neglecting the fast and slow mode characteristics.
-For our simulations, we use Runge-Kutta for time-extrapolation because it doesn't invoke any diffusive spatial interpolations (§ 2.2), and because it automatically captures all three MHD wavemode types.
+In particular, the well-known method-ofcharacteristics algorithm interpolates along the Alfvén characteristic while neglecting the fast- and slow-mode characteristics.
+For our simulations, we use Runge-Kutta for time extrapolation because it does not invoke any diffusive spatial interpolations (\S 2.2) and because it automatically captures all three MHD wavemode types.
 In our demonstration implementation, we use second-order Runge-Kutta while the Pencil code (Brandenburg & Dobler 2002) uses third-order, although either order has proven successful.